 Incentivize the sharing of reports and dashboards to accelerate user adoption of current assets and new contributions by content curators.
 Solid UX supports low friction sharing.

 Having multiple unconnected BI and reporting technologies can negatively affect your knowledge management.
 It can be an unavoidable consequence of a growing business but should be monitored.
 As departments grow and additional ones are created, knowledge gets stored differently and in different places, layering new systems on top of existing infrastructure.

 Since knowledge can be dispersed across the company, a single location for all reports and dashboards is essential for basic company information sharing.
 A BI portal is key to getting the necessary information accessible from a single location.

 Using dashboards for analytics KM

 Effective dashboards take complex data and simplify it for understanding at a quick glance.
-They are an important tool in analytics KM and serve to quickly share essential information and get everyone working on the same page.
-Dashboards are an excellent tool for getting a visual overview of dynamic information.
-They are able to integrate static data from spreadsheets, and their strength is in presenting information in real time.
+They serve to quickly share essential information and get everyone working in sync.
+Discoverable dashboards are an excellent tool for analytics knowledge management because of the visual overview of dynamic information.
+They can integrate static data from spreadsheets and present information in real time.

-Simplicity in dashboard design is deceptively difficult to accomplish.
-A best practice when designing the layout is to keep returning to the central question: What problem do we need to solve?
-And what specific data do we need to make a knowledgeable decision?
-If you stay focused on those questions, most pitfalls of over-designing can be avoided.
+A simplistic dashboard design can be difficult to achieve.
+Leverage best practice when designing the layout by returning to the central questions: What problem do we need to solve and what specific data do we need to make a knowledgeable decision?
+If you stay focused on those questions, over-designing your dashboard can be avoided.